2023 Solar Incentives Guide for Burbank, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
-Property tax exemptions let you exclude the value that your solar panels add when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Your solar panel system may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions allow you to exclude the value that solar panels add when you are calculating property taxes on your home.

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-Your local Burbank solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Burbank solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-As with federal incentives, these might include tax credits, rebates and more.
-Certain incentives are ongoing, while others are available for a limited time.
-These incentives might be offered by your county or municipality, or by the Illinois government.
+As with federal incentives, these could include rebates, tax credits and more.
+Some incentives are ongoing, while others are only available for a limited time.
+Solar incentives might be given by your county or municipality, or by the Illinois government.

 Next Steps for Installing Solar in Burbank